Washington Bridge (Providence, Rhode Island)

 The Washington Bridge is a series of three bridges carrying Interstate 195, US Route 6, US Route 44, and U.S. Route 1A over the Seekonk River connecting India Point in Providence to Watchemoket Square in East Providence, Rhode Island.
 The historic portion of the bridge dating to 1930 serves as the pedestrian crossing, and bike link to the East Bay Bike Path.
 The pedestrian span is also a part of the Washington-Rochambeau National Historic Trail.
+On December 11, 2023, the westbound bridge was abruptly closed due to critical safety issues.
+It will require complete replacement before reopening, which is expected in November, 2028.
+In the meantime, westbound traffic shares the eastbound span.

 History

 Prior to the construction of bridges, tidal ferries provided the only means to cross the river.
 Tides propelled the ferries along guide ropes anchored on both sides.
 However, the ferries were unable to operate during bad weather, and travelers could be stranded on each side.
 Replacing the ferries with bridges would be a major advance in transportation.